 Shall monitor and report all matters pertaining to the general welfare of members and advice the association on remedial actions.

 Shall monitor welfare issues as they pertain to communities within Ariam-Usaka.

+Shall coordinate all member welfare activities including celebration occasions and bereavement events.

 DIRECTOR, SOCIAL MOBILIZATION Qualification: